Internal Links

 If you can afford it, mount such a telescope on a decent mounting, like a Takahashi, Astrophysics, Losmandy G11, Vixen Atlux or if you

-are loaded, a Paramount ME.
-There is a lot of bull and hype re. astronomy products, but the Paramount ME IS
+have the funds, a Paramount MEII/MX/MYT.
+There is a lot of bull and hype re. astronomy products, but the Paramount mounts are

 the real McCoy.....the best astronomical product you will EVER

 buy in your life !!
-The Celestron CGE series is very nice too...the only downside, as with many German mountings, being the limited
+The Celestron CGE/CGE Pro series is very nice too...the only downside, as with many German mountings, being the limited

 The SkyWatcher EQ6 Pro is an incredible value for money mount that can handle SCTs up to 11 or 12 inches.

-If you are awash with money and into Deep Sky imaging, an RCOS Ritchey-Chretien on a Paramount ME is generally regarded
+If you are awash with money and into Deep Sky imaging, a Planewave CDK on a Paramount ME is generally regarded

 as the ultimate system.